 You may face Nginx or Apache web server blocking issues even when your firewall is disabled.
-SELinux is a security engine that may block some of the calls or permissions on your server.
-So in this tutorial I will cover the steps on how to disable SELinux temporarily and permanently.
+SELinux is a security engine that may block some calls or permissions on your server.
+So, in this tutorial I will cover the steps on how to disable SELinux temporarily and permanently.

 Prerequisites